A - Wachusett Mountain State Reservation, Princeton, MA

 D - Plum Island Hawk Watch, Parker River National Wildlife Refuge, Newburyport MA

-E - Pilgrim Heights, North Truro, MA
+E - The Head of the Meadow Beach, North Truro, MA

 Where should you go hawkwatching?
 Massachusetts birders are fortunate in having several excellent sites from which to choose.
 Two of the state’s premier fall hawkwatching sites are discussed in some detail below.
 Go to either of these locations in September, on a weekend in October and early November, or many weekdays in those months with a nice cold front, and you are likely to find another hawkwatcher or two.
 Additional pairs of eyes are quite valuable, and their experience might be helpful in identification.